 In different disciplines, the term "primary source" means different things.
 This page explains what historical and scientific primary sources are and how you can find them.

 What is a historical primary source?

-Primary sources "were either created during the time period being studied or were created at a later date by a participant in the events being studied (as in the case of memoirs).
+For historians (as well as scholars in some humanities disciplines), primary sources are sources that were either created during the time period being studied or were created at a later date by a participant in the events being studied (as in the case of memoirs).
 They reflect the individual viewpoint of a participant or observer.
-Primary sources enable the researcher to get as close as possible to what actually happened during an historical event or time period."
-(UC Berkeley Libraries)
+Primary sources enable the researcher to get as close as possible to what actually happened during an historical event or time period.

 Primary sources can include a variety of materials, including biographies and memories; videos and documentaries that capture news footage or an event; or newspapers and magazine articles published during the time period.